philips-software/cogito/workspaces/telepath-js/README.md

 ## Known Limitations

 Currently uses independent encryption of messages.
 A recipient can therefore not detect if some messages have been duplicated, deleted or reordered.

+## See also

+Telepath often comes hand in hand with [Cogito Web3].

+[Cogito Web3]: /components/cogito-web3